 As you can imagine, this could cause some problems down the road!
-Gottsman says it's not necessary to tell your "potential", as of now uninvited, guests they're a Plan B. "Even if they receive a late invitation, it's better to offer less information upfront in order to prevent making your friends and/or family feel like they're second best."
+Gottsman says it's not necessary to tell your "potential", as of now uninvited, guests they're a plan-b person.
+"Even if they receive a late invitation, it's better to offer less information upfront in order to prevent making your friends and/or family feel like they're second best."

 It's your wedding and you can choose to not have kids in attendance if you want to.
 However, this is a prime opportunity for hurt-feelings among guests if you don't communicate with them in advance, warns Gottsman.
 "Ask your family members or friends to pass the word along, as opposed to including it on your invitation, which would be in poor taste," she tells us.

 Just Be Honest